tinybirdco/web-analytics-starter-kit/dashboard/README.md

 npm run dev
 ```

+Note that if you change the .env file contents, you'll need to rebuild the npm project.

-You will find the app running at http://localhost:3000
+You will find the main app running at http://localhost:3000
+You will find the multitenant display at http://localhost:3000/backoffice

 ### Build for Production